fernando-duarte/ERP/README.md

 ### 4.1 	Outline
 The code base is mapped as a linear series of Matlab file, outlined below:

-- `Code/project_scripts/download_data.m` downloads all available data sources to be used in the model creation process, these datasets include the following processes
+- `Code/project_scripts/download_data.m` downloads all available data sources to be used in the model creation process, these datasets include the following processes.
    - Download WRDS data through SAS code, understand that this script may break, if this occurs the downloaded files must be done manually (refer to section 6)
    - Download assorted data from the internet, script begins with Python script and extend to various URLs ranging from the Federal Reserve to NYU Stern
    - Download FRED data, which include TIPS data, coproate bond yeilds,  short dated Treasury yeilds and recessions

-- `Code/project_scripts/NY_Fed_CM_DAPM.m` this file recreates the NY Fed ERP measures as produced in the Adrian, Crump and Moench (2014) paper [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1837531)
+- `Code/project_scripts/NY_Fed_CM_DAPM.m` this file recreates the NY Fed ERP measures as produced in the Adrian, Crump and Moench (2014) paper [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1837531).
 	- Download data from the web to compute the Fama French measures, the Shiller data which is formated to fit the Matlab envrionment (subject to Shiller data formating)
 	- Merge downloaded data from Fred tables and Shiller data into a large data table.
 	- Clean data files for Fama French, WRDS cmt data, and saving the data to a final table, cleaning and merging to match the dates

-- `Code/project_scripts/Duke_CFO.m` load in Duke CFO data, performing data clearing (e.g. removing NaN) and selection before data exporting
+- `Code/project_scripts/Duke_CFO.m` load in Duke CFO data, performing data clearing (e.g. removing NaN) and selection before data exporting.

 - `Code/project_scripts/cay.m` this file recreates the CAY measure as produced by Lettau and Ludvigson (2001) paper [here](http://schwert.ssb.rochester.edu/f532/jf2001_ll.pdf)
 	- Downloaded Fred data for various variable figures, (e..g current dollars, personal income receipts)  before mathcing dates to allign dataset.